 - Avoid overexerting yourself.
 Be very careful not to overexert yourself as you work.
 Pace yourself and take breaks often.
 It's a good idea to go indoors to warm up.
 Taking five to 10 minutes to relax gives your body time to rest.
 Pay attention to the signals your body is sending.
 If you feel pain or pressure in your chest, call your doctor right away.

 - Choose chemical products carefully.
 Putting a layer of rock salt (sodium chloride) on icy areas is an effective way to melt the ice.
 However, rock salt can cause damage to concrete and metal surfaces and is also harmful to plants.
 Magnesium chloride is less corrosive than other chemical products and works well for melting ice.
 Before using any ice-melting products read the labels carefully.

-“In addition, it is always best to check with your doctor to make sure that it is all right for you to shovel snow.
-If you have a medical condition or are not used to strenuous exercise, it may be safer to have someone else clear the snow,” said Dr. Marrus.
+“It is always best to check with your doctor to make sure that it is all right for you to shovel snow or if it would be better for you to have someone clear the snow for you,” said Baugher.
 “If you are shoveling snow or using a snow blower and experience chest pain, shortness of breath, or other sudden or severe symptoms, stop immediately and call 9-1-1.”

 For more information about snow shoveling safety, please visit https://www.nsc.org/community-safety/safety-topics/seasonal-safety/winter-safety/snow-shoveling.